Abhi-Muvva/Quantum-Starter/README.md

 * Installing qiskit and matplotlib libraries

-'''
-pip install qiskit matplotlib
+> pip install qiskit matplotlib
-'''python

 * An account in quantum-computing.ibm.com , for the API token which allows you to access the real quantum computer